 - Who can enter?
 Anyone!
 Teams are best when they involve staff from across a wide range of building users, and the Sustainability Team can help promote your new team.

 - I don't know much about green issues... does that matter?
 Definitely not!
-The workbook this year has a 'Getting Started' section, which gives teams a simple starter for 10.
+The workbook has a 'Going Green' section, which gives teams a simple starter for 10.
 It then develops from straightforward Bronze Award criteria to tougher Gold Award actions, and celebrates anything you are able to achieve!

 - How much time do I need?
 Teams with an hour a week between them manage to achieve some really great results.
 The programme is flexible, so can fit around competing priorities across the academic year.